Enjoy the process

 Fitness and the female orgasm

 Sexual arousal is deeply linked with our blood flow and oxygenation.
-For both men and women to become aroused, there should be an increase in blood flow to the genital areas.
+For both men and women to become aroused, there should be an increase in blood flow to the genital areas, namely penis and vagina(vulva).
 A study by Cindy Meston at the University of Texas shows that exercise right before sex not only increases the blood flow to the intimate area, but makes a woman’s body react more intensely to sexual arousal.
 So, a 20-minute run or cycle can help increase your blood flow and lubrication, making it easier for you to become aroused and ultimately, climax.
 Fitness can be a good option for those who have a low libido and want to increase their physiological arousal without medication.

 The sex diet